Guide

 Stand-alone electrical or plumbing permits are usually smaller projects — upgrading a panel, replacing a boiler, adding a bathroom.
 They still matter because:

-- Code compliance work often signals a property sale (banks require updates before closing)
+• Code compliance work often signals a property sale (banks require updates before closing)

-Walk-Through: From Permit to Revenue
+Walk-Through: From Permit to Review

 Here's exactly what the workflow looks like when you spot a renovation permit in your territory.